khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 ### Icon

-To reduce cognitive load and time to task completion, the icon should be located before the header, so users always click on the same spot to expand/collapse the accordions.
+To reduce cognitive load and time to task completion, the icon should be located before the header, so users always click on the same spot to expand/collapse the accordion.
 The icon should always reflect the state of the accordion (expanded or collapsed).

-The following should  be used for accordions:
+The following icon should be used:

 TODO:
 Add chevron icon